jasonhand/academic-kickstart/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Articles"
+title = "Principles & Practices"
-subtitle = "The basics of building a modern incident response plan"
+subtitle = "for modern on-call engineers"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.